wayner9/alexa-solar-report/README.md

 Download all of the files from this repository and place them in a folder you create on your PC.
 I am assuming that you are using a folder called solarrep but that doesn't really matter.
-You may have to download and install the following python packages:  flask, flask-ask.
-That is done by typing 'pip install flask' or whatever.
+You may have to download and install the following python package:  flask-ask.
+That is done by typing 'pip install flask-ask' or whatever.
+You may have to install other python packages if you get errors - such as logging, datetime or requests.

 Run the main python file by typing 'python pvout.py'.